Dissertation Requirements for Doctoral Degrees

 Dissertation Proposal and Defense

 The student must submit the dissertation proposal and an official Dissertation Proposal and Proposal Defense Form (Form D) to his or her dissertation committee.
 If the dissertation research involves human subjects, the student must obtain exemption or approval from the Texas State Institutional Review Board (IRB) prior to submitting the proposal form to The Graduate College.
 The IRB approval letter should be included with the proposal form.
 If the dissertation research involves vertebrate animals, the Dissertation Proposal and Proposal Defense Form (Form D) must include the Texas State IACUC approval code.
 Each Ph.D./Ed.D. program prepares its own procedures for the dissertation proposal defense.
 The procedures may be obtained from the doctoral program director.
 Following the dissertation proposal defense, members of the dissertation committee, the doctoral program director and the department chair sign the Dissertation Proposal and Proposal Defense Form (Form D).
-The signed form and one copy of the proposal is then submitted to the dean of The Graduate College for approval before proceeding with research on the dissertation.
+The signed form and one copy of the proposal are then submitted to the dean of The Graduate College for approval before the student proceeds with research on the dissertation.

 Dissertation Enrollment and Credit

-A Ph.D./Ed.D. student may begin enrolling in a dissertation course during the term following completion of required course work as specified by the Ph.D./Ed.D. program.
-The number of dissertation credit hours students enroll in must reflect the amount of work being done on the dissertation that semester.
+A Ph.D./Ed.D. student may typically begin enrolling in a dissertation course during the term following completion of required course work as specified by the Ph.D./Ed.D. program.
+The number of dissertation credit hours students enroll in must reflect the amount of work accomplished on the dissertation that semester.
 It is the responsibility of the committee chair to ensure that students are making adequate progress toward their degree throughout the dissertation process.
 Once the student advances to candidacy, the student must continue to enroll in at least one hour of dissertation course credit each fall and spring semester (and summer, if receiving dissertation supervision and/or using university resources) until the dissertation has been completed, defended, submitted, and approved by The Graduate College.
 The minimum number of hours of required dissertation credit varies by Ph.D./Ed.D. program.
 Dissertation projects are by definition original and individualized projects.
 As such, depending on the topic, methodology, and other factors, some projects may take longer than others to complete.
 If the dissertation requires work beyond the minimum number of dissertation credits needed for the degree, the student may enroll in additional dissertation credits at the committee chair's discretion.

 The only grades assigned for dissertation courses are PR (progress), CR (credit), W (withdrew), and F (failing).
 If acceptable progress is not being made in a dissertation course, the instructor may issue a grade of F. If the student is making acceptable progress, a grade of PR is assigned until the dissertation is completed.
 The minimum number of hours of dissertation credit (“CR”), as specified by the Ph.D./Ed.D. program, will be awarded only after The Graduate College has received the Survey of Earned Doctorates, and the dissertation has been approved by The Graduate College and released to Alkek Library.